-If you continue smoking, the nicotine will increase your heart rate by 10-20 beats a minute, raise your blood pressure, and decrease the amount of oxygen in your blood.
-This causes tar and chemical irritants known to cause cancer to collect in your lungs, leading to smoker's cough.
+The fact is, if you continue smoking the nicotine will increase your heart rate by 10-20 beats a minute, raise your blood pressure and decreases the amount of oxygen in your blood, causing tar and chemical irritants known to cause cancer to collect in your lungs, leading to smoker's cough.

-Smoking will also cause a build up of fatty deposits in the arteries which eventually leads to heart disease.
+Smoking will also cause a build up of fatty deposit in the arteries which eventually leads to heart disease.
 It depresses the immune system and makes you more susceptible to infection.

-Since smoking affects the blood vessels in the skin, it gives you a dull complexion and causes your skin to wrinkle and lose its plump, natural texture.
-And, over a prolonged period you will acquire deeply etched lines between the nose and the lips.
+Since smoking affects the blood vessels in the skin, it gives you a dull complexion and causes your skin to wrinkle and lose its plump natural texture.
+And over a prolonged period you will acquire deeply etched lines between the nose to the lips.
+That's the bad news.